How to Install Apache OpenOffice on Ubuntu

 $ java -version

-Step 2: Download Apache OpenOffice Debian Package
+Step 2: Download the Apache OpenOffice Debian Package

 wget https://sourceforge.net/projects/openofficeorg.mirror/files/4.1.7/binaries/en-US/Apache_OpenOffice_4.1.7_Linux_x86_install-deb_en-US.tar.gz